 Chiang Mai’s other major animal attraction is Tiger Kingdom, and it’s a controversial one.
 Here, you not only get to see a powerful, dangerous, endangered animal up close, you can pet them, hug them, and even pose for photos with them.

 Because tigers are endangered – only a few thousand exist in the wild – some people hold that Tiger Kingdom’s breeding program is important and that it provides protection from poachers.
-Others argue that wild animals should not be used to attract tourists, even those that have been hand-raised and are unable to fend for themselves in the wild.
-On the other hand, tourist fees offset the cost of food and maintenance.
+For animals that are unable to fend for themselves in the wild, tourist fees offset the cost of food and maintenance.
+Others argue that wild animals should not be used to attract tourists under any circumstances.

 Not fully set on where we stand on the whole issue, we did visit Tiger Kingdom.
 We paid to enter the large and small tiger enclosures, each of which had 2-3 tigers, and we were encouraged to pose with them all.
 We brought cameras in with us – you can take as many photos as you wish at no charge.
 If you prefer, a professional photographer is available (300 baht for a CD of 50-100 pictures).